PennyLaneAI/pennylane/doc/tutorials.rst

 Classical interfaces
 ~~~~~~~~~~~~~~~~~~~~~

-The following tutorials take an in-depth look at one and the same Ising model tutorial, implemented across different interfaces offered by PennyLane.
+The following tutorials demonstrate how to optimise the energy of a simple Ising model using different interfaces offered by PennyLane.

 .. toctree::
     :hidden: